rin67630/Drok-Juntek-on-steroids/Hardware/ReadMe.md

 ## Header pinouts (comparison between Juntek / Drok)
 ![image](https://user-images.githubusercontent.com/14197155/116315430-ccfac000-a7b0-11eb-8aca-cfaca9a70dd4.png)

-If you can, order female pin headers with long pins.
-The ESP32's socket must be soldered higher than that one of the ADS1115.
+**N.B.** If you can, order female pin headers with long pins.
+The ESP32's socket must be soldered higher than the one of the ADS1115.

-To a certain extend it is doable with regular female headers too: On the ADS1115 solder the male pin headers normally, then remove
+To a certain extend it is doable with regular female headers too:
-the plastic part of them and cut the pins 5mm shorter so the ADS1115 PCB sits directly on the female headers.
+On the ADS1115 solder the male pin headers normally, then remove the plastic part of them and cut the pins 5mm shorter.
+That way, the ADS1115 PCB sits directly on the female headers.
 Solder the female headers of the ESP32 with some space between the board and the plastic.
+That lets enough room to piggy-back both modules.

+A low profile header / pins for the ADC1115 were the king solution, they are however rare and expensive.

 ## Proto Wiring